Last updated: June 22, 2026 | By: Jake Morrison

 Pep Boys wins when you value certainty over shopping.
 You don’t need to hunt for a coupon.
 You don’t need to check whether a deal is still active.
 You go to their oil change page, see $45/$78/$100, and you know what you’re paying.
 That transparency has real value for some people – especially if you’re getting multiple services done and want to budget the whole visit in advance.

 Pep Boys also wins if you’re getting an oil change alongside other major services (tires, brakes, battery).
 Their bundled service environment makes sense when you’re already there for a bigger job.
-If you’re considering brake work while you’re there, the brake service near me prices guide shows what to expect at Pep Boys and other chains so you can compare before committing.
+If you’re considering brake work while you’re there, the local brake price guide shows what to expect at Pep Boys and other chains so you can compare before committing.

 The Honest Price Comparison